 Certain provisions of our amended and restated certificate of incorporation and bylaws could discourage, delay or prevent a merger, acquisition or other change of control that stockholders may consider favorable, including transactions in which you might otherwise receive a premium for your shares.
-Furthermore, these provisions could prevent or frustrate attempts by our stockholders to replace or remove members of our board of directors.
+Furthermore, these provisions could prevent or frustrate attempts by our stockholders to replace or remove members of our Board of Directors (the "Board").
 These provisions also could limit the price that investors might be willing to pay in the future for our securities, thereby depressing the market price of our securities.
 Stockholders who wish to participate in these transactions may not have the opportunity to do so.
 These provisions, among other things:

-- allow the authorized number of directors to be changed only by resolution of our board of directors; - authorize our board of directors to issue, without stockholder approval, preferred stock, the rights of which will be determined at the discretion of the board of directors and that, if issued, could operate as a "poison pill" to dilute the stock ownership of a potential hostile acquirer to prevent an acquisition that our board of directors does not approve; - establish advance notice requirements for stockholder nominations to our board of directors or for stockholder proposals that can be acted on at stockholder meetings; and - limit who may call a stockholder meeting.
+- allow the authorized number of directors to be changed only by resolution of our Board; - authorize our Board to issue, without stockholder approval, preferred stock, the rights of which will be determined at the discretion of the Board and that, if issued, could operate as a "poison pill" to dilute the stock ownership of a potential hostile acquirer to prevent an acquisition that our Board does not approve; - establish advance notice requirements for stockholder nominations to our Board or for stockholder proposals that can be acted on at stockholder meetings; and - limit who may call a stockholder meeting.